wp-plugins/rss-post-importer/readme.txt

 * Set number of posts and category per feed.
 * Set what author to assign imported content to.
 * Simple template for formatting imported content.
+* Block search indexing to prevent your content from appearing in search results.

 **Premium Features include:**